-- 1.1.1 This standard states testing and certification criteria for vertical shaft, turbine type, barrel centrifugal fire pumps which are intended supply water to fire protection systems.
-They are a critical component in a facility's fire protection system.
-They are expected to automatically start upon loss of fire protection system pressure or by other automatic fire detection means.
-They are required to supply the necessary water flow and pressure without interruption to a facility's fire protection system under fire conditions despite being idle for extended periods.
-They are required to provide a high degree of reliability. - 1.1.2 Testing and certification criteria may include, but are not limited to, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance audit program.
+- 1.1.1 This standard describes testing and certification requirements for vertical shaft, turbine type, centrifugal fire pumps which supply water to fire protection systems.
+These pumps must have an extended service life, throughout which they must be capable of operating reliably at rated capacities and pressures during emergency fire incidents, despite being idle for extended periods. - 1.1.2 Testing and certification criteria may include, but are not limited to, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance audit program.